Today20092/tampashutterwebsite/content/gallery/_index.md

 ---
-description: Click on one of the following albums to see that collection.
+description: Click on one of the following albums to see that collection of photos.
-title: "A collection of my work."
+title: "A collection of my work"
 ---